artefactual/archivematica-docs/admin-manual/installation/installation.rst

 .. _upgrade-centos:

-Upgrade from Archivematica |previous_version| for CentOS/Redhat
+Upgrade from Archivematica |previous_version| for CentOS/Red Hat
 --------------------------------------------------------------------------------

 1. Upgrade the repositories for |version|: